Galway: Harbour

 Regular passenger ferry and freight services operate between Galway and the tourist destination of the Aran Islands which is home to World Heritage Site Dún Aonghasa.
 The islands also have regular links with the towns of Rossaveal and Doolin, which are physically closer but far smaller.

-Commuter ferry services have been proposed to the tourism town of Kinvara, on the opposite side of Galway Bay.

-Major work in the harbour area was carried out in 2009 to accommodate the stopover of the Volvo Ocean Race.
-This was one of the biggest events ever to visit Galway.
-The event returned with the finale of the race in June 2012.
+Significant work was undertaken in the harbour area in 2009 to accommodate a stopover of the 2008–2009 Volvo Ocean Race.
+The event returned with the finale of the 2011–2012 Volvo Ocean Race.

 Walking

 The city is planned as the start of the E2 European long-distance path, running for 4850 km to Nice, though (as of 2012) the Irish section was incomplete.

 Industry

-Galway Textile Printers, located on Sandy Road, was the first major industry to come to Galway and quickly became one of the biggest employers in the west of Ireland.
+Galway Textile Printers, located on Sandy Road, was the first major industry to come to Galway and became one of the biggest employers in the west of Ireland.
 Some of those who worked there were specialists who were brought in to help set the factory up, but most employees were local.
-The Mills eventually went out of business in the early 1980s and its former site now hosts various small business establishments.
+The mills eventually went out of business in the early 1980s and its former site now hosts several small businesses.
 Celtrak is an IT and Electronic Engineering company, founded in 2000.